 Can you have more than one credit card?

-Yes, you can have more than one credit card – but you should consider why you need the card and if you’re in a position to be managing more than one card.
-There are pros and cons to having multiple cards and it all depends on how you manage your finances.
+Yes, you can have more than one credit card, but you should consider why you need the card and if you’re able to repay multiple cards at once.
+There are pros and cons to having more than one credit card, and it all depends on how you manage your finances.

 5 min read